 - Do your arms and legs go numb or feel tingly as you sleep?

 - Do you wake up feeling stiff and sore with back pains?

-Once you have clearly identified the need to replace your mattress, choosing one can be another story altogether.
+Once you have identified the need to replace your mattress, choosing one can be another story altogether.
 There are so many brands and types to choose from.
-In brief, some of the key things to consider here are:
+In brief, some of the critical things to consider here are: